Can Benzodiazepines Cause Brain Damage?

 Depressing The Central Nervous System

 A person’s individual chemical make-up and their use of other substances can also have an impact on how they are affected by benzodiazepines.
-Someone’s age, health issues, and the delivery method they use to get benzodiazepines into the body can all have an impact on its effects, too.
+Someone’s age, health issues, and the delivery method they use to get benzodiazepines into the body can all have an impact on their effects, too.

 Side Effects Of Benzodiazepines